aliciachen10/iaa_2021/session_06/Assignment_4.md

 1) Select a [Kaggle dataset](https://www.kaggle.com/datasets) and write SparkML code to train an ML model.
 YOu can choose any dataset that you want.
 This will also be very similar to what you did in assignment #3, with the goal of repetition and potentially forcing you to use new spark functions to process the new dataset.

-2) **(Preferred Option)** Build a Docker container to run python code.
+2) **(Preferred Option)** Build a Docker container to run this [python script](https://github.com/zaratsian/iaa_2021/blob/main/session_06/python_joke.py).
 The goal of this assignment is to have you create your own docker container.
 Your Docker container will need to run this [python script](https://github.com/zaratsian/iaa_2021/blob/main/session_06/python_joke.py).
 If you're able to run this python file within your container, then you've successfully completed the assignment.

-If you choose Homework option #2, then here are suggested steps that I'd take:
+If you choose the Docker homework (option #2), then here are suggested steps that I'd take:

 1) Install Docker
   -- Install [Docker for Windows](https://docs.docker.com/docker-for-windows/install/)